Sustaining America's Aquatic Biodiversity - Turtle Biodiversity and Conservation

 All turtles lay shelled eggs.
 Most deposit them in nests constructed in the ground by the female parent and a few lay eggs in leaf litter and on stumps in wetlands.
 Most turtle species (and all crocodilians) possess temperature-dependent sex determination (TSD); the sex of the baby turtle is determined by nest temperatures at a sensitive time during embryonic development.
 There are no sex chromosomes as in most other vertebrates.

 The distinctive shell is the most unique feature of turtles.
 The leatherback sea turtle has the largest known shell with a length of over six feet.
 Turtle body armor is made up of 59 to 61 dermal bones organized into an upper part (carapace) and lower part (plastron) of the shell that are connected together by extensions (bridges) of the plastron.
 Many bones (ribs, vertebrae, and sternum) are modified and expanded to form the shell.
 Another unique aspect of turtles is that the pectoral and pelvic girdles are positioned inside the rib cage (shell); they are outside in all other vertebrates.
-This body plan has been in existence for over 200 million years, and has served turtles well, until now.
+This body plan has been in existence for over 200 million years.
 Other features include a sharp-edged beak without teeth, hard, keratinized (fingernail-like) plates that overlap the bony shell, and the ability of some species to pull their heads and necks inside the protective shell.